bitcraft/pytmx/readme.md

 layer[y][x] = new_gid
 ```

-Working with Tiled Objects (polygons, object, etc)
+Working with Objects
 ===============================================================================

+Tiled "objects" are things that are created in object layers, and include
-Pytmx loads all objects and their data:
+polygons, polylings, boxes, ellispes, and tile objects.
+Pytmx loads all objects
+and their data:

 - name
 - type
 - x